-The question kind of feels like a conspiracy theory ready to be unravelled but it’s a serious question that a lot of people do not know the answer to.
-LEGO lasts for a long time, it’s close to near indestructible (especially feels this way when you tread on one) but do LEGO really keep a copy of every LEGO set in a secret underground vault?
-Let’s not waste any further time and jump straight in to the detail.
+The question kind of feels like a conspiracy theory ready to be unraveled but it’s a serious question that a lot of people do not know the answer to.
+LEGO® lasts for a long time, it’s close to near indestructibly (especially feels this way when you tread on one) but does LEGO® really keep a copy of every LEGO® set in a secret underground vault?
+Let’s not waste any further time and jump straight into the detail.

-LEGO are not alone in having their own secret vault to store their products, for example Disney have one and its quite common within the music industry as well.
+LEGO is not alone in having its own secret vault to store its products, for example, Disney has one, and it’s quite common within the music industry as well.

-LEGO has always been popular but go back 50+ years the production and distribution of the sets was not quite as efficient as it these days.
-Technology and additional services have moved on quite rapidly to allow LEGO to scale and achieve the mammoth business it is today.
+LEGO has always been popular but going back 50+ years the production and distribution of the sets were not quite as efficient as it these days.
+Technology and additional services have moved on quite rapidly to allow LEGO® to scale and achieve the mammoth business it is today.

-The next reason we will cover in the next section… to create a tourist attraction!
+The next reason we will cover in the next section is to create a tourist attraction!

-LEGO have actually made their secret underground vault part of their tour for those serious collectors out there who would get a buzz out of seeing the LEGO hoard!
-If you are interested check out the LEGO House tour and if you would like further details drop LEGO and email and they will definitely be able to help out.
+LEGO have actually made their secret underground vault part of their tour for those serious collectors out there who would get a buzz out of seeing the LEGO® hoard!
+If you are interested check out the LEGO® House tour and if you would like further details drop LEGO® an email and they will definitely be able to help out.

-Here are a couple of YouTube videos we found that were great to watch, credit to Beyond the Brick.
+Here are a couple of YouTube videos we found that are great to watch, credit to Beyond the Brick.